Faure Gnassingbé: President of the Council of Ministers of Togo (2025–present)

 In 2024, Togo's parliament approved changes to the constitution which converted the country's presidential system to a parliamentary one, stripping off most of the powers of the presidency and making it a ceremonial role and as well as lowering the presidential term from five years to four with re-election permitted just once.
 The role of the prime minister was renamed President of the Council of Ministers, with most of the powers previously associated with the president being transferred to the role, thus making the President of the Council of Ministers the most powerful person in the country with the most governing authority.
 The new form of government was known as the Fifth Republic of Togo.

 The new system took effect on 3 May 2025, where Gnassingbé was sworn in as President of the Council of Ministers, with Jean-Lucien Savi de Tové, a former opposition figure to Gnassingbé's father, being elected by the entire National Assembly and as well as 37 members of the Senate to succeed Gnassingbé as the country's first ceremonial president.

 The reforms were criticized by the opposition as an attempt for Gnassingbé to remain in power, given the fact that the president of the Council of Ministers has no term limits.
 They also said that Gnassingbé transferred to this role in an attempt to keep his family's dominance over the country.
-In June 2025, shortly after Gnassingbé became president of the Council of Ministers, mass protests were held by youth leaders against Gnassingbé, demanding him to step down.
+In June 2025, shortly after Gnassingbé became president of the Council of Ministers, mass protests were held by youth leaders against Gnassingbé, calling for his resignation.